Justice

 Having FASD can make a person 19 times more likely to connect with the criminal justice system.

 This is NOT because having FASD gives an individual a criminal disposition.
-It's usually the culmination of a chain of events which begins with lack of a diagnosis and understanding; adverse childhood events (ACEs) and trauma; school exclusion making it hard to get a job and often ending up homeless; having little social awareness and more.
-They are easy targets for anti-social parts of our society and vulnerable in interview situations, as they will often say whatever they think the interviewer wants to hear to get them out of a stressful situation.
+It's usually the culmination of a chain of events which begins with lack of a diagnosis and understanding; adverse childhood events (ACEs) and trauma; school exclusion making it hard to get a job; becoming homeless; self-medicating for understandable reasons and falling in with the wrong crowd.
+People with FASD are also very vulnerable in interview situations, as the stress of a 'normal' interview scenario (bright lights, noise, intense questioning etc) can lead to meltdowns – and they will often say whatever they think the interviewer wants to hear to get them out of the situation.

 This leads to high risk of miscarriages of justice – which those in the justice sector must be aware of and address.

-It is unacceptable to ignore the intellectual capacity of a person facing the court – and vital to ensure that anyone who is put behind bars has been properly assessed before sentencing.
+It is unacceptable to ignore the capacity of a person facing the court – and vital to ensure that they are properly assessed before sentencing.